 But some people still got stuck between thought and word.
 Brian himself had once asked the engine to find the “hook thing that looks like a question mark” and the engine located it in a jiff.
 So Brian’s advice to those who looked stumped by the engine’s empty grey strip was, “Tell it exactly what you’re thinking.”

 I'm originally from Liverpool and worked as a national magazine journalist for more than 30 years before suffering a stroke at age 53.
 I started blogging as part of a neuro-rehabilitation programme and wrote the very first entries with one finger of my disabled left hand.
-Later, art became another therapy for me at Headway East London's Submit To Love studios.
-I blog regularly and volunteer as a teaching assistant, coaching schoolchildren in aspects of journalism.
+Later, art became another therapy for me at Headway East London's Submit To Love Studios.
+I write about my daily activities and encounters.
+In 1988, I married Jane.
+We are still together today, sharing our lives and making each other laugh.

 View all posts by Billy Mann